 Pursuant to the Plan of Reorganization, we issued warrants for the purchase of an aggregate of 3,931,389 shares of our common stock (of which 3,677,997 are currently outstanding).
 In addition, pursuant to the Plan of Reorganization, we issued convertible notes in the aggregate principal amount of \$10,357,960 (of which \$10,046,897 in aggregate principal amount is currently outstanding).
 Such notes are convertible into shares of our common stock at prices related to the market price of our common stock at the time of conversion.
-We have entered into agreements with the holders of warrants for the purchase of 3,677,997 shares of our common stock and notes in the aggregate principal amount of \$9,246,897 to exchange the warrants and notes into Units on the same terms as being offered to investors by this prospectus, except that a portion of which exchange agreements, the warrants for the purchase of 3,677,997 shares of cutstanding Debt and Warrants".
-Pursuant to the exchange agreements, the warrants for the purchase of common stock are deemed to have an aggregate value of approximately \$7,847,000.
-The recipient of such Units would be entitled to dispose of their securities subject to the requirements of applicable securities laws and subject to the lock-up agreements which holders have agreed to execute (which lock-up agreements shall provide for a lock-up period of four months, subject to certain exceptions as discussed in "Underwriting-Lock-Up Agreements").
-Upon the expiration of any such lock-up agreements, the shares of common stock issued to such holders would become eligible for resale in the open market (subject to Rule 144 volume limitations applicable to affiliates), potentially causing sales in the market to increase and our stock and warrant prices to decline.
-In addition, convertibe notes in the outstanding principal amount of \$800,000 will automatically convert into the Units offered by this prospectus (assuming that our common stock is listed on Nasdaq in connection with this offering).
-Additional sale
+We have entered into agreements with the holders of warrants for the purchase of 3,677,997 shares of our common stock and notes in the aggregate principal amount of \$9,246,897 to exchange the warrants and notes into Units on the same terms as being offered to investors by this prospectus, except that a portion of which will be exchanged for preferred stock, as discussed in "Prospectus Summary - Chapter 11 Reorganization; Exchange of Outstanding Debt and Warrants".
+Pursuant to the exchange agreements, the warrants for the purchase of 3,677,997 shares of common stock are deemed to have an aggregate value of approximately \$7,847,000.
+The recipient of such Units would be entitled to dispose of their securities subject to the requirements of applicable securities laws and subject to the lock-up agreements which such holders have agreed to execute (which lock-up agreements shall provide for a lock-up period of four months, subject to certain exceptions as discussed in "Underwriting-Lock-Up Agreements").
+Upon the expiration of any such lock-up agreements, the shares of common stock issued to such holders would become eligible for resale in the open market (subject to Rule 144 volume limitations applicable to affiliates), potentially causing sales in the market to increase and our stock price to decline.
+In addition, convertible notes in the outstanding principal amount of \$800,000 will automatically convert into the Units offered by this prospectus (assuming that our common stock is listed on Na